zzxwill/oss/intl.en-US/Utilities/ossfs/FAQ.md

         4. In the auditorium log, you can see which processes have accessed this directory: ausearch -i | grep /mnt/ossfs
 -   Q: what is the content-type file that uses ossfs to upload to OSS all "application/ocdet-stream? what happened?
     -   ossfs queries /etc/mime.types content to determine the Content-Type of the file, please check that the file exists, if it does not exist, you need to add:
-        1. For ubuntu, you can add it via udo apt-get install mime-support.
+        1. For ubuntu, you can add it with udo apt-get install mime-support.
         2. For centos can be added via sudo Yum install mailcap
         3. You can also manually add one row per format, each in the form of: Application/JavaScript JS
 -   Q: How do I start ossfs using the supervisor?